James Baird (industrialist): Baird Trust

 Baird founded the Baird Trust, a charitable organization aimed at helping to fund church projects and spreading the word of the gospel.
 It funds both church extension projects, mission work and gives help to misters and their families.
 The original sum, a staggering £500,000 was overseen from 1873 by a board of trustees from the Church of Scotland including Rev Archibald Scott.

 The Baird Lectures, begun in 1873, were part of the overall concept, promoting Scottish orthodoxy.

-The Trust was restructured as a corporate body in 1939 by Act of Parliament.
+The trust was restructured as a corporate body in 1939 by the Baird Trust Order Confirmation Act 1939 (2 & 3 Geo.
+6. c. cv).

-The Trust was valued at £8 million in 2006.
+The trust was valued at £8 million in 2006.
 It annually pays out sums of £250,000 or more.